ularc/zurada/gettingstarted/index.rst

      - N/A
      - N/A
      - 0
-     - 6.4 TB SATA mixed use SSD
+     - 6.4 TB NVMe mixed use SSD
    * - cpu6000g
      - 3
      - AMD EPYC 9174F